How to Optimise : Time based Adsense

 <?php if( $tooOld > 0 && in_category( 1 ) ) { ?>

-INSERT AD CODE HERE FOR POSTS 14 DAYS AND OLDER AND ARE IN CATEGORY 1
+INSERT AD CODE HERE FOR POSTS THAT ARE AT LEAST 14 DAYS OLD AND BELONG TO CATEGORY 1

 <?php } ?>